 The only national event focused on the emerging innovations disrupting the market – and the strategic science behind making them work for consumers with complex conditions.

-Day One of Strategy & Innovation week kicks off with two exciting events: The I/DD Executive Leadership Summit, a full day event focused on practical, cutting-edge ideas for executives serving the intellectual/developmental disabilities markets, and Finding The Path To Online Marketing Success: An OPEN MINDS Executive Seminar On Best Practices In Website & Social Media Marketing.
+Monday of Strategy & Innovation Week kicks off with two exciting events: The I/DD Executive Leadership Summit, a full day event focused on practical, cutting-edge ideas for executives serving the intellectual/developmental disabilities markets, and Finding The Path To Online Marketing Success: An OPEN MINDS Executive Seminar On Best Practices In Website & Social Media Marketing.

 Join 400+ industry thought leaders, innovators, and market experts this June in New Orleans for a can’t-miss event!
 Register your team online today!